chiennv2000/LR-GCN/README.md

 # Label-Representative Graph Convolutional Network for Multi-Label Text Classification

-This repository is the official implementation of our LR-GCN paper.
+This repository is the official implementation of our LR-GCN (Label-Representative Graph Convolutional Network for Multi-Label Text Classification) paper.

 ## Requirements